Tyler Christopher (actor): Personal life

 Christopher was married to Eva Longoria from 2002 to 2004.
 He was previously engaged to General Hospital co-star Vanessa Marcil and dated Natalia Livingston.
 He and auto racing reporter Brienne Pedigo publicly announced their engagement in October 2006; Christopher and Pedigo married September 27, 2008.
-The couple had their first child, a son, Greyson James, on October 3, 2009.
+The couple had their first child, a son, on October 3, 2009.
 In October 2014, it was announced that Christopher and his wife were expecting their second child, due in May 2015.
-On May 3, 2015, Christopher announced on his official Twitter feed that Brienne Pedigo had given birth to a baby girl named Boheme.
-Brienne Pedigo filed for divorce in February 2019.
+On May 3, 2015, Christopher announced on his official Twitter feed that Pedigo had given birth to a baby girl.
+Pedigo filed for divorce in February 2019.

+In later years of his life, Christopher was open about his bipolar disorder and alcoholism.
+He claimed to have died three times in alcohol related instances.
+In November 2019 while Christopher was going through alcohol withdrawal, he experienced delirium tremens, leading to a fall during which he hit his head on the edge of a bathtub and sustained a traumatic brain injury.
+He underwent a craniotomy to relieve pressure on his brain.

+After recovering from his head injury and ending a medical guardianship under his sister in September 2021, Christopher moved to Hollywood from Ohio to try to find work as an actor where he was homeless for the first six months.
+Before his death, he was close friends with General Hospital co-star Maurice Benard who is also diagnosed with bipolar disorder and gave support to Christopher.

 Legal issues

-On November 11, 2019, Christopher was arrested and charged with public intoxication in Martinsville, Morgan County, Indiana.
-He pled guilty and paid a small fine.
+On November 11, 2019, Christopher was arrested and charged with public intoxication in Martinsville, Morgan County, Indiana after falling asleep in the back of an Uber car.
+He pleaded guilty and paid a small fine.

+From January 2020 to September 2021, Christopher was placed under the medical guardianship of his sister Susan Asmo Baker following a nearly fatal head injury.
+After requesting that the guardianship be ended and his sister approving, he filed a lawsuit against her, citing guardianship abuse and alleging that she misused $40,000.

+In May 2023, Christopher was arrested on suspicion of public intoxication at the Hollywood Burbank Airport.
+Police responded to reports of a drunk male and arrived to find him sleeping on the ground near a terminal.
+He was arrested and fined.

+Death

+On October 31, 2023, 11 days before his 51st birthday, Christopher was found dead.
+His cause of death was revealed to be positional asphyxia due to acute alcohol intoxication.
+He was 50 years old.